D1802/API-Project/README.md

 1. On a successful booking, status code 200 should be returned

 2. Perform a GET Reservations call for the user and ensure that the successful bookin is listed there

+#### Verify that a new user can be registered and login using APIs of QTrip

+1. Use the register API to register a new user

+2. Use the Login API to login using the registered user

+3. Validate that the login was successful

+4. Verify that the token and user id is returned for login

+1. The Register API should return a status code for 201

+2. After successful login, status code 201 must be returned.
+The Response body should contain :

+Success = true